geoffreylitt/wildcard-onward-paper/paper.md

 We have successfully used Wildcard to build customizations for 11 different websites that serve our own personal needs.
 In [@sec:reflections], we present reflections from this process.
 We outline the kinds of customizations we were able to build, limitations we encountered, and some of the challenges of writing scraping logic.

-In [@sec:themes], we discuss some key themes from our work:
+In [@sec:visions], we discuss some key themes from our work:

 - _Customization by direct manipulation_: We discuss further how data-driven customization relates to a gentle slope of customization.
 We suggest that an important point on this slope is the ability to customize an application by directly seeing and changing its data, rather than by writing imperative scripts.
 - _Semantic wrappers_: Typically, tools that don't rely on official extension APIs resort to offering low-level APIs for customization.
 Instead, we propose a community-maintained library of semantic wrappers around existing applications, enabling end users to work with domain data rather than low-level representations.